YIJING DAO

 I Ching Consultation

-Cesca Diebschlag offers I Ching readings in person in Sussex, UK, or by phone/email.
+[Internet Archive copy.]
+Cesca Diebschlag used to offer I Ching readings in person in Sussex, UK, or by phone/email.
 She is also a herbalist and acupuncturist.
 The site has a number of articles to download in PDF, and an external blog, Moving Lines, which is not solely about the I Ching, which is good as far as I'm concerned as I am always interested to hear about people's gardens.
 Insights into the Book of Changes are more grounded in the concrete than the abstract.
-Cesca has another blog, I Ching News, which seems to be the current one.
+Cesca has another blog, I Ching News.

 I Ching Meditations